 And what does the continued legalization of medical and recreational cannabis mean for the future of marijuana in the United States?

-Many people have trouble identifying the differences between medical and recreational cannabis.
+Many people have trouble defining the differences between medical and recreational cannabis.
 Do they differ structurally or just legally?

 “A lot of people conflate recreational with medicinal use,” Dr. David Bearman, a California-based physician and medical marijuana expert, told DrugRehab.com.
 “But there are clear differences.”